-In its sixth year, AT&T 28 Days has evolved, giving consumers two opportunities to make history happen this Black History Month.
-Consumers can enter for a chance to join a virtual team on a month-long community service challenge, or give back by participating in weekly fan challenges.
+In its sixth year, AT&T 28 Days evolved, giving consumers two opportunities to make history happen this past Black History Month.
+Consumers entered for a chance to join a virtual team on a month-long community service challenge, or to give back by participating in weekly fan challenges.

-Starting January 9, 2014, people can enter, at att.com/28days, for a chance to join one of three volunteer teams giving back in the areas of health, arts or technology.
-Teams of four will be selected and given weekly challenges, like helping a non-profit organization boost their Twitter followers by developing a communications plan.
-Teams will earn points by completing their weekly challenges, which they will document on video, and use to build awareness through social media.
-Social media engagement and support for each team will be tracked and posted on the AT&T 28 Days website.
-The winning team will receive a grand prize of $20,000 ($5,000 per team member).
-Teams will collaborate with Olympic Gold Medalist Sanya Richards-Ross , Female hip-hop icon MC Lyte, and digital media journalist Wayne Sutton, who will serve as team mentors.
-Below are the community organizations that will be paired with each team:
+At the kick-off people entered for a chance to join one of three volunteer teams giving back in the areas of health, arts or technology.
+Teams of four were selected and given weekly challenges, like helping a non-profit organization boost their Twitter followers by developing a communications plan.
+The teams earned points by completing weekly challenges, which were documented on video, and use to build awareness through social media.
+Social media engagement and support for each team was tracked and posted on the AT&T 28 Days website.
+The winning team - ODALC - received the grand prize of $20,000 ($5,000 per team member).
+The teams collaborated with Olympic Gold Medalist Sanya Richards-Ross , Female hip-hop icon MC Lyte, and digital media journalist Wayne Sutton, who served as team mentors.
+Below are the community organizations that were paired with each team:

 For more information on AT&T 28 Days and the Making History Happen journey, visit att.com/28days.